Swing Cut

 Who should consider the trick

 The Swing Cut is ideal for beginners in card magic or cardistry.
-It requires no advanced dexterity or prior experience.
-Magicians looking to add visual elements to their routines may find it useful.
-Those interested in foundational moves that build confidence in card handling should consider learning it.
-Performers who want to enhance their presentation with elegant flourishes will benefit from this move.
+Josep Vidal states it requires no advanced dexterity or prior experience.
+It is also useful for intermediate magicians who want to add visual flair to their routines.
+Performers looking for a simple, reliable flourish will find it valuable.
+Magicians interested in learning foundational moves that lead to more advanced techniques should consider the Swing Cut.

 Information on how difficult it is to perform